Emergency Nurse Practitioners Conference

 Advancing Emergency Care

-Global Pacific Medical proudly presents our inaugural Emergency Nurse Practitioner Conference to be held at the beautiful RACV resort in the world-famous holiday destination of Noosa.
+Global Pacific Medical is returning to Noosa in 2026 to present our annual Emergency Nurse Practitioner Conference at the beautiful RACV resort.

 When you purchase a ticket to attend a Global Pacific Medical conference, you are helping to support and develop health projects within Australia and Internationally.